OfficerYoda/kreiscraft-dc-bot/README.md

    - `WHITELIST_API_URL`: The URL of your game server's whitelist API.
    - `MODERATOR_ROLE_ID`: The ID of the Discord role that identifies moderators.

-   The following variables have default values but can be overridden:
-   - `WHITELISTED_PLAYERS_FILE`: Path to the file where whitelisted players are stored (default: `data/whitelisted.json`).
-   - `PENDING_PLAYERS_FILE`: Path to the file where pending players are stored (default: `data/pending.json`).

 3. **Build the bot:**

    ```bash